nixxphi/Learnable-task-VII/README.md

 - Contacts loaded from contacts.json with its own methods for saved contacts (Add, Edit, Delete and dial.)
 - A call history
 - A dialing function for unsaved phone numbers.
-- A regex to maKe sure these are real phone number.
+- A regex to maKe sure these are real phone numbers.
--  it also includes codes for creating and accessing the contacts list in the file, contacts.json and the call_history.json file which stores the phone number and a timestamp for the dialed number.
+-  It also includes codes for creating and accessing the contacts list in the file, contacts.json and the call_history.json file which stores the phone number and a timestamp for the dialed number.

 -